ArthurSonzogni/chromiumos-platform2/modemfwd/README.md

 * `--reboot`
 * `--clear_attach_apn=<carrier_id>`: clear the attach APN in the modem NVM if the carrier ID is matching the one provided
+* `--get_heartbeat_config`: retrieve the preferred heartbeat configuration for ths modem type
 * `--fw_version`: can be optionally passed along with `--flash_fw` to signify the firmware version(s) of the passed file(s), it using the same key/value syntax.

-`--get_fw_info` should return a list of key/value one per line.
+`--get_fw_info` should return a list of key/value pairs, one per line.
 The key is the type of the firmware/version and the value is the actual version number (not specific format defined).
 The separator between the key and the value is a colon (`:`).
 The example below has the main firmware on the first line, the carrier firmware version on the next line and the carrier UUIDn on the one after